hanxvn/yolo/README.md

 ### iOS
 How to run YOLOv2 in iOS

 ### TO DO LIST

 - [ ] darknet

 - [ ] Android
+It is based on [tensorflow](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/android)

 - [ ] iOS
+It is based on [enVision](https://github.com/IDLabs-Gate/enVision)